Cervical Artery Dissection

 What is cervical artery dissection?

-How does cervical artery dissection develop?
+How can a cervical artery dissection affect my health?

 Symptoms and Causes